 Advanced warning area alerts drivers to upcoming work zones, speed limits changes, and hazards.
 Use high-visibility traffic signs to warn drivers, and space them out based on traffic flow.

-Transition area is when vehicles merge into a separate lane to make room for workers and equipment.
-High-visibility traffic cones should cut-off lanes for worksites and flaggers can guide vehicles on smaller roads with two-way traffic.
+Transition area is where vehicles merge into a separate lane to make room for workers and equipment.
+High-visibility traffic cones should cut-off lanes for worksites.
+Use flaggers to guide two-way traffic for smaller roads.

 Activity area is the work zone.
-Traffic cones are used to create a buffer zone between the work site and traffic.
+Traffic cones create a buffer zone between the work site and vehicles.
 Workers should have enough space to store items and take breaks safely.

 Termination area alerts vehicles to the end of the work zone.
-Traffic cones and signs are used to merge vehicles back to normal traffic patterns.
+Traffic cones and signs should merge vehicles back to normal traffic patterns.